 - lemon juice

 UPDATE: I have another new cheese option!
 It’s Cashew Vegan Mozzarella Cheese, and it’s fabulous!

 While the pizza is baking, I will usually make quick salads and pop in a movie.

-Get ready for an evening of relaxation and family time.
+Get ready for an evening of relaxation and family time with a delicious vegan pizza.
 It doesn’t get much better than that!